ISR3D/ISR3D/docs/README.md

 ## Visualization
 The .vtp output files can be visualized with Paraview.
 Please note that by default Paraview does not show point data, so after loading the file you have to use the "Select points through" option and select the data area to visualize the points.
 After that you can use "Extract selection" to further manipulate the selected points.

-It is also possible to process the output result with VMTK [] but slightly more complicated.
+It is also possible to process the output result with [VMTK](http://www.vmtk.org/)(The Vascular Modeling Toolkit) but slightly more complicated.
 The post-processing scripts with VMTK are available in [scripts/vmtk](https://github.com/ISR3D/ISR3D/tree/master/scripts).

 ## Uniaxial strain test
 For uninaxial strain tests, first a Python script is used to generate the tissue sample, then it is converted to a .dat format, equilibrated, and finally the uniaxial strain test itself is performed.
 Naturally, the first three steps (up to equilibration) can be shared between multiple strain tests, as long as the forces' equilibrium distance is the same.